The Origins and Myths of Goddess Annapurna

 Suraj Belbase, CC BY-SA 4.0, via Wikimedia Commons

 According to another legend, Lord Shiva and Goddess Parvati once had a disagreement.
 They were arguing about the material world.
-Lord Shiva was saying that everything in the world was materialistic, including food.
-On the contrary, goddess Parvati was arguing that materialistic things have their importance too.
+Lord Shiva was saying that everything materialistic in the world including food was an illusion.
+On the contrary, Goddess Parvati was arguing that materialistic things had their importance too.

-Lord Shiva, too, was unable to provide food for his children.
-So, he went out begging for food and reached the city of Varanasi.
-There he reached a kitchen, from which the goddess Parvati emerged as Annapurna.
+Lord Shiva, too,went out begging for food and reached the city of Varanasi.
+There he reached a kitchen, from which Goddess Parvati emerged as Annapurna.
 She offered food to Lord Shiva.
 Finally, Lord Shiva and others realized their error that without Shakti, they are nothing.
 He called Varanasi the “Kitchen of the Earth.”
 Then to honor her, Lord Shiva built a temple in Varanasi, which is today known as Kashi Vishwanath Temple.
 Even today, food is provided free of cost to the poor, the elderly, and the differently abled in this holy city.

-Annapurna is depicted as a youthful goddess.
-As a result, her face is shown round, with high breasts and has a red complexion.
+Devi Annapurna is depicted as a youthful goddess.
+As a result, her face is shown round like the full moon, with high breasts and a radiant complexion.
 She has three eyes and four hands.
 Her lower left hand contains a vessel full of porridge.
 The right hand has a golden ladle adorned with jewelry.

 The other two hands are shown in the mudras abhaya (fearless) and varada (boon distribution).
 She is portrayed seated on a throne with a crescent moon on her head.
 In some of the paintings, Lord Shiva is shown standing to her right with a begging bowl.

-There is an alternative story regarding the disappearance of the goddess Parvati and the emergence of the goddess Annapurna.
-According to this story, the Trimurti were arguing over who among them was the greatest.
-After hearing their arguments, the goddess Parvati decided to show them her importance.
+There is an alternative story regarding the disappearance of goddess Parvati and the emergence of goddess Annapurna.
+According to this story, the Trimurti (Brahma, Vishnu & Shiva) were arguing over who among them was the greatest.
+After hearing their arguments, Goddess Parvati decided to show them her importance.

 So, she disappeared, taking all the food with her.
 As a result, rituals stopped being performed, as food is essential for the ritual.
-Moreover, the gods begin to wane as a result of all this.
+Moreover, the Gods begin to wane as a result of all this.
 They went to Trimurti for help.
 Trimurti in turn turned to Lord Shiva.
-Lord Vishnu told Lord Shiva that there is a woman who is donating food in Kashi, the old name for Varanasi.
+Lord Vishnu told Lord Shiva that there was a woman in Kashi ( the city of Varanasi) donating food.

 Lord Shiva immediately went to Kashi as a beggar to ask for food for the world.
 Goddess Parvati was glad that they realized the importance of her and the nature that she symbolized.
 She offered Lord Shiva food and told him that she would reside in Kashi in the form of Annapurna.

-Sage Vyasa was once under a curse.
+According to another legend, Sage Vyasa was once under a curse.
 And he was directed to Varanasi to cure his curse.
-There, the goddess Annapurna showed up as a housewife and gave him food.
+There, Goddess Annapurna showed up as a housewife and gave him food.
 After getting this boon, his curse was lifted.

 1. Visalakshi: one who has large eyes.